Skip to main content

 The protagonist exits the device to discover the scientist has no idea who he is, and that it is now hours earlier in the day.
 The device is an experimental time machine, of course, which had never been tested on a living being before.2 There are now two protagonists: the later one sitting in the lab, and the one that will soon be attacked.
 The scientist explains that the consequences of interference are unknown and in fact, it would be best to simply wait until the ‘old’ one has been attacked, ensure that everything happened exactly as he remembers it happening, and then simply go back to his house as if nothing had happened.

 He agrees, and goes to monitor the situation.
 Taking a lab truck and driving out, he sees the ‘naked woman’ (apparently not yet naked) and can’t resist chasing her, causing him to crash.
 She tends to his wounds, and he realizes that he is the pink-bandaged murderer—pink with his dried blood from the accident.
 He resolves to re-enact events, if that is what is necessary.
 This leads to him kidnapping the woman at knife (scissor-blade) point, making her strip nude, knocking her out, stabbing himself, and chasing himself.
-Worse, the woman wakes up and he tries to chase her into his house, only to frighten his wife into falling off the house’s roof, whose short brown hair he recognizes in the corpse on the ground; he is devastated by his wife’s death, but continues, to ensure the time-loop’s stability.
+Worse, the woman wakes up, and he chases her into his house, only to frighten his wife into falling off the house’s roof, whose short brown hair he recognizes in the corpse on the ground; he is devastated by his wife’s death, but continues, to ensure the time-loop’s stability.

 Once the first protagonist is safely away, the second resolves to go back again, and fix his mistake.
 The scientist tries to stop him, sabotaging the time machine by removing a key part; but he has begun to understand the power of time-travel, and he simply reaches out his hand at random and discovers the machine part laying in the grass—left by the third iteration.3 The scientist gives up and resumes cooperating, so the second protagonist doesn’t have to assault him.

-How can that be possible, when he didn’t see any third self when he went back in time to the almost earliest possible moment?
+How can that be possible, when he didn’t see any third self when he went back in time to the earliest possible moment?
 Well, there was still a 30s gap in the past before the time machine becomes disabled, so he aims for that, races out of the time machine into hiding, and watches the second protagonist emerge a few seconds later.
 (This is now the final loop: he cannot go back a fourth time, because he has already seen that there is nowhere a fourth protagonist could be hiding.)

 As the third protagonist, he stalks the second protagonist who he just was, and arranges the destined car accident.
 Finally, he chases the woman through the house before the second protagonist can arrive to chase her—cutting off her hair while she is distracted.
 Then he chases her onto the roof—where the second protagonist sees her fall and mistakes it for his wife (who is in reality safe on the ground, being escorted away by the third protagonist).
 The second protagonist flees the corpse to finish the second time-loop, and the third sits down with his wife to wait for the police.
 The End.